TimMensch/drizzle-graphql/README.md

 Automatically create GraphQL schema or customizable schema config fields from Drizzle ORM schema

+## NOTES

+This fork is being maintained by Tim Mensch.
+The original repo is being very slow to apply PRs, and I'm adding my updates here to fix generation errors that are much harder to fix by massaging the output as described below.

+### Fixes in this fork:

+* Fix handling of JSONB
+* Fix handling of tsvector types
+* Fix handling of generated columns

 ## Usage

 -   Pass your drizzle database instance and schema into builder to generate `{ schema, entities }` object